hmcts/pcs-api/README.md

   docker compose build
 ```

-Logout of the Azure Container Registry (ACR) just in case you are already logged.
+Logout of the Azure Container Registry (ACR) just in case you are already logged in.

 ```bash
 docker logout hmctspublic.azurecr.io